Scoring in each category will be based on the overall quality of work submitted. Each image is judged on its own merit, not against other entries.

 G- AR – Hell frozen over

-Definition of Altered Reality: For purposes of entry and judging consider any image that may appear to the judges to be manipulated way beyond normal exposure correction, color correction, contrast adjustment, retouching, and multiple exposures to be a candidate for this category.
-Any Composites would be considered AR.
-ICM and Infrared are NOT AR as they are in-camera effects.
-The key to deciding whether or not to enter an image in the Altered Reality category is how obvious the manipulations are.
-You are probably better off in the Altered Reality category if the effects are obvious.
-If your image doesn’t call attention to your manipulations then you may wish not to enter it as AR.
+Definition of Altered Reality (AR): For purposes of entry and judging, consider any image that may appear to the judges to be manipulated way beyond normal exposure correction, color correction, contrast adjustment, and retouching, as a candidate for this category.
+Additionally, composites, multiple exposures, replaced skies or backgrounds or added textures would be considered AR.
+Any additions to the original image via AI( Artificial Intelligence) would make it AR.
+The key to deciding whether or not to enter an image in the Altered Reality category is if anything has been ADDED to your original photograph then it should be designated as AR.

 Disclaimer: The Tampa Bay Camera Club shall not be responsible for the loss of or damage to any entry.
 Any member who submits an entry assumes the risk of loss or damage and the Tampa Bay Camera Club disclaims any liability.